giampaolo/psutil/docs/index.rst

   mount point and filesystem type, similarly to "df" command on UNIX.
-If *all* parameter is ``False`` it tries to distinguish and return physical devices only (e.g. hard disks, cd-rom drives, USB keys) and ignore all others (e.g. memory partitions such as /dev/shm).
+If *all* parameter is ``False`` it tries to distinguish and return physical devices only (e.g. hard disks, cd-rom drives, USB keys) and ignore all others (e.g. pseudo, memory, duplicate, inaccessible filesystems).
   Note that this may not be fully reliable on all systems (e.g. on BSD this parameter is ignored).
   Named tuple's **fstype** field is a string which varies depending on the